Soapy's Weapons

 Authenticity Rating Guide

-4. None: No proof or circumstantial evidence.
+4. None: No provenance or circumstantial evidence.

 Soapys_rifle_10.jpg